 - This solution assumes that the network efficiency and the energy saving are controlled by a new network function EECF (Energy Efficiency Control Function) node.
 However, the solution equally applies if the EECF node is a functional part of an already existing NF.

-- It is assumed that the EECF is subscribed with multiple NFs for energy efficiency and energy usage related information monitoring and collection, e.g. a load or a traffic level monitoring.
-The EECF may subscribe and obtain such information from the monitored NF itself (e.g. AMF or SMF) or via the OAM (e.g. RAN) or via the NWDAF depending on the type and availability of the required information.
+- It is assumed that the EECF is subscribed with the NWDAF for energy efficiency and energy usage related information monitoring and collection, e.g. a load or a traffic level monitoring.
+The NWDAF itself may subscribe and obtain such information from the monitored NF directly(e.g. AMF, UPF or SMF) or via the OAM (e.g. RAN) depending on the type and availability of the required information.

-- It is assumed that the monitored NF can function in two energy saving modes.
+- It is assumed that the monitored NF can function in two energy modes = in energy saving mode or in non-energy saving mode (i.e. normal mode).

 6.8.3 Procedures